16th Army Aviation Brigade: History

+Russo-Ukrainian-War

 The brigade took an active part in the War in Donbas.
 On May 2, 2014, the largest operation of Ukrainian army aviation since the beginning of the conflict was carried out, a number of militant checkpoints around Sloviansk were destroyed and the city was besieged.
 The exact number of helicopters involved is unknown, but Russian sources claimed that about 20 aircraft were observed.
 2 Mi-24 helicopters of the brigade were shot down in this 2 May operation during the Siege of Sloviansk.
-The Mi-24P "09 Yellow" was flying over Sloviansk with its task being to provide support to Ukrainian columns that were advancing towards the city.
+The Mi-24P Yellow 09 was flying over Sloviansk with its task being to provide support to Ukrainian columns that were advancing towards the city.
 At around 3:00 am, it was in the sky over Karpivka at an altitude of approximately 600 meters.
 At this time, a MANPADS was fired at it but it missed, almost simultaneously a second missile was fired, scoring a hit.
 It caught fire, began to spin, fell almost vertically, and fell near a pond near Karpivka.
 There were some claims that the second hit was scored by a grenade launcher.
-Another helicopter, the Mi-24P "40 Yellow", went to the aid of the first helicopter, but was also hit by MANPADS.
+Another helicopter, the Mi-24P Yellow 40, went to the aid of the first helicopter, but was also hit by MANPADS.
 The entire crew of Major Ruslan Plokhodko, Major Oleksandr Sabada, Captain Mykola Topchiy were killed in action.
 On June 24, an Mi-8 MT helicopter, under the command of Lieutenant Colonel Andriy Belkin, delivered cargo to the forces in the Sloviansk region and picked up a group of specialists from the Security Service of Ukraine who were installing telecommunications equipment in the ATO zone.
 After taking off from Mount Karachun at about 17:10, the helicopter was shot down by separatists using MANPADS killing nine people aboard including two belonging to the brigade, Lieutenant Colonel Belkin Andriy Volodymyrovych and Major Mazunov Ruslan Aleksandrovich.
 Another Mi-8 was shot down on 7 August 2014 near Berezovo.
 On 25 August 2015, during the Independence March to celebrate the 24th anniversary of Ukraine's Independence, President of Ukraine Petro Poroshenko presented the brigade with a battle flag and the award "For Courage and Bravery".
 On January 11, 2016, a serviceman of the brigade, Roman Bogdanovich Kozodiy, was killed.
 On 24 August 2017, the brigade was awarded the honorary name "Brody" and a battle banner, the next day.
 On 29 May 2019 at 23:27 during a night training flight as part of the exercises "Day-Night", contact was lost with an Mi-8 helicopter of the brigade near the village of Sestryatyn, Rivne Oblast.
 It was reported that two helicopters flew over the village, one of them caught fire while still in the air and fell, no explosion was heard, only a flash was seen.
 As a result of the crash, four crew members including brigade commander Colonel Mazepa Ihor Yaroslavovych, Popenko Vladislav Valeriyovych, Romaniuk Vasyl Myronovych and Datsyuk Pavlo Yuriyovych died.